Jobs Board

 If you like details and data and want to work on a computer in an office then administration is for you.
 Administration usually involves following processes and procedures to ensure information is correctly inputted.
 Administrators analyse the information to help improve ways of working, product and service design, or create reports for meetings.

 Construction is for you if you like building and making things.
-It could be largely based outside and in all weathers.
-You will need to have some knowledge of processes and operating machinery but training is often available.
+It can be based outdoors and in all weathers.
+You will need to have some knowledge of building processes and operating machinery but training is often available.
 As well as building, construction offers a range of other roles such as project management, design, finance, administration and customer service.

 Manufacturing often takes place inside a factory.
-There will be various roles available and some will need some level of technical knowledge, for example being able to drive a forklift truck.
-Manufacturing sites often have offices too where roles are available in finance, stock control, customer service and sales, design and administration.
+There will be various roles available, some needing a certain level of technical knowledge, for example being able to drive a forklift truck.
+Manufacturing sites often also have offices where roles are available in finance, stock control, customer service and sales, design and administration.

 Working in finance is for you if you like numbers, maths and spreadsheets.
 There is a lot of administration involved and processing of important data.
 You need to have excellent attention to detail and be good with money.
 Training is often provided to enable progression in the role.